A private stud farm with a historic house in prime bloodstock country — take a look around... - Horse & Hound

 Equestrian centres within a short driving distance include Kilronan EC (35 minutes), Coolmine EC (46 minutes) and Thornton Park EC (35 minutes).

-If you like to hunt, there are lots of packs in the area including the Muskerry and the Roscommon Hunt.
+If you like to hunt, there are lots of packs in the area including the Meath hunts and the Ward Union.

+The British Gold champion Wallow (ridden by William Fox Pitt) was bred by the current owners.

 The annual Dublin horse show is one you don’t want to miss.